mjpcollins/haskell-sandbox/README.md

 Wow.
 This language is _not bad_.
 Coding up is a little bit like javascript, but on the whole not too painful.

 The speed is incredible.
-0.32 seconds to do 1000000 rule check cycles.
+0.11 seconds to do 1000000 rule check cycles.

 Go is awesome.

+### Rust

+In progress

 ## Testing Rig